Undergraduate Research Opportunities (on Campus)

 Astronomy Workshop

-Students with PERL and/or java programming experience are needed for the Astronomy Workshop project (the development of web based tools to facilitate undergraduate astronomy education).
+Students with programming experience are needed for the Astronomy Workshop project (the development of web based tools to facilitate undergraduate astronomy education).
 For more information, contact Dr. Doug Hamilton.

 Off-Campus Research Opportunities